 How long will the price remain at $199?

-For now, we allow the price to remain until the 15th or until the end of the current month.
-That waiy we can raise the price fairly soon, if needed.
-(Yes, at present we are charging $100 less than Northwest.)
+For now.
+We will raise the price if needed.
+(Yes, at present we are charging $100 less that Northwest.)

 If you are seriously interested in forming an LLC with Northwest, click on the link below.
 No obligation to buy.

 No, you may use any name you like.
 Northwest never asks for photo ID nor even if the name is correct.
 You can use John Doe, Mickey Mouse, or whatever.

 However, I think that using an entirely different name may be overkill.
 An easier solution is to just use your middle and last name, or your first initial, middle name, and last name.
 The reason is that if–in the future–you need to cash a check, or to prove that you are the owner of the LLC, this choice will not give you any problem.

 Not necessarily.
 However, all resident agents are required by law to keep on file a mailing address that is a street address not a box number.
 The reason is that all states require a street address where documents can be mailed to in case you are being sued by anyone, or if some government agency is after you for illegal activity.
 For that reason, Northwest requires that you give them a street address.